codeaesthetics/Why-/README.md

 # Why-
 This code prints "Why?" on the location of your mouse.
-It uses your mic to effect the size of the text.
+It uses your mic to change the size of the text.The louder the your sound the bigger the text.